edouard66/Course-Project/README.md

 Manipulation on the initial data to obtain the current version using the run_analysis function
 ======================================

-The "run_analysis" function uploads the "test" and "train" datasets and merges them in one unique dataset named "X" in 3 steps :
+The "run_analysis" function runs in 5 steps, each corresponding to one of the requirements of the Coursera assignment :

-1/ Let's download the zip file from the website and unzip the data.
+**1/** Let's download the zip file from the website and unzip the data.
 I used the same process to upload separately tables for the test group and the train group :
    - Using the read.table function on the documents "X_test.txt" and "X_train.txt", we create 2 data frames to "X_test" and "X_train".
    - Both datasets have 561 columns, each corresponding to one feature.